 LUNA offers enticing features, including an excellent selection of native plugins.
 My favorite features are its intuitive mixing environment and fast workflow.

 I use LUNA as the main DAW on my MacBook Air.
-It’s not my main digital audio workstation in the studio, but it’s perfect for carrying around and capturing new ideas when inspiration strikes.
+Although it’s not my main digital audio workstation in the studio, it’s perfect for carrying around and capturing new ideas when inspiration strikes.

-LUNA is one of those rare audio recording and mixing tools that you can pick up and use immediately.
+LUNA is an audio recording and mixing tool you can pick up and use immediately.
 The interface design and the control layout are perfect, whether you’re new to music production or coming from a different DAW.

 More info: LUNA